Strategic railway

 A strategic railway is a railway proposed or constructed primarily for military strategic purposes, as opposed to the usual purpose of a railway, which is the transport of civilian passengers or freight.
-Although the archetypal strategic railway would be one constructed solely as part of a military strategy, such a railway has only ever existed in theory.
+Although the archetypal strategic railway would be one constructed solely as part of a military strategy, such a railway is purely theoretical.
 Thus, a strategic railway is, in practice, one for which any intended or contemplated civilian purpose is subordinate to the military strategic purpose.

 Strategic railways are not to be confused with military railways, which can take several different forms.
 A military railway is established or operated not as a strategic measure, but for tactical, training or logistical purposes.
 However, it is possible for a railway to be proposed or constructed for more than one military purpose, including a strategic purpose.
 An example of such a railway is the notorious Burma Railway, the hasty construction of which was as much a strategic measure as a tactical one.

 Apart from the Burma Railway, the best known of all strategic railways is probably the so-called Kanonenbahn (Cannons Railway), which linked Berlin with Metz, and was opened progressively between 1850 and 1882.
 As its name suggests, the Kanonenbahn was intended primarily to facilitate the movement of soldiers and materiel, including cannons, from central Prussia towards eastern France, during an era of diplomatic tension and warfare between the two countries.